Schizophrenia Resources For Getting Support And Improving Mental Health

 Alongside medication, therapy is often considered a cornerstone of schizophrenia treatment.
 Working with a counselor may help people with schizophrenia better manage their symptoms and improve their daily function.
 Types of therapy that may be helpful for schizophrenia include the following:

-• Cognitive behavioral therapy: Also known as CBT, this type of therapy typically focuses on noticing and changing unhelpful thought patterns.
+• Cognitive-behavioral therapy: Also known as CBT, this type of therapy typically focuses on noticing and changing unhelpful thought patterns.
 CBT may help people with schizophrenia better cope with the effects of the disorder.

-• Social skills training: This form of therapy usually focuses on helping people improve their communication skills and social interactions.
-For people with schizophrenia, this may be useful for improving relationships and work performance.
+• Social skills training: This form of therapy focuses on helping people improve their communication skills and social interactions.
+For people with schizophrenia, this modality may be useful for improving relationships and work performance.

 Depression, anxiety, and other mental health concerns can be common in people with schizophrenia.
 Studies have found that online therapy may be an effective treatment for these comorbidities.
-In a review of 373 studies from 2017, researchers found that online therapy could effectively treat depression, anxiety, OCD, PTSD, and more.
+In a review of 373 studies from 2017, researchers found that online therapy could effectively treat depression, anxiety, OCD, PTSD, and other mental health challenges.

 Takeaway